-What Is A Wall Outlet?
+What Is An Electrical Outlet?

 A wall outlet allows the appliances in your home to connect to the electrical grid via the sockets that you install in your wall.
 Most outlets have three prongs and two plug-ins per outlet, which is what you likely have in your home.